caramelpony/zephyrheightsmc/README.md

 ### Sidebar navigation

 The sidebar navigation is controlled by the `SIDEBAR` variable in your `src/consts.ts` file.
 You can customize the sidebar by modifying this object.
-A default, starter navigation has already been created for you.
+A default, starter navigation has already been created.

 ```ts
 export const SIDEBAR = {